Kale-Ko/Yaml-Parser/README.md

 `yamlParser.toJsonFromFile(fileName, fileOptions, options)` - Takes a yaml file and returns a json

 ### Options:
-indentAmount - Number - How many spaces to use for an indent
+indentAmount - A Number - How many spaces to use for an indent

 ### File Options:
 encoding - A valid file encoding type `"us-ascii", "utf8", "utf-8", "ebcdic", "utf16", "utf-16", "utf32", "utf-32"`